Rich Little: Breaking into the US

-Peppiatt and Aylesworth also helped bring Little on to other American shows for which they wrote, such as The Jimmy Dean Show, The Kopykats, and The Julie Andrews Hour and continued to write material for his act after he moved to the US permanently at the end of 1965.
+Peppiatt and Aylesworth also helped bring Little onto other American programmes for which they wrote, such as The Jimmy Dean Show, The Kopykats, and The Julie Andrews Hour, and continued to write material for his act after he moved permanently to the United States at the end of 1965.

-In Canada, Little starred in his own show The Rich Little Show, on CBC Radio in 1966.
-He also made his first appearances on The Dean Martin Show and The Jimmy Dean Show during the 1965–1966 season.
+Little made his first appearances on The Dean Martin Show and The Jimmy Dean Show during the 1965–1966 season.